nicholas-gcc/favours4uni/README.md

 4. Your application is now deployed locally!
 You can visit the website at http://localhost:4200.
 If you get the error command ng isn't found, you might need to run `npm install @angular/cli`

 ## Reflections:
 * As a first attempt at designing a full CRUD app, I understand some of the code is messy.
-This project was built with speed of implementation in mind.
-With more time and knowledge looking back, this can and should be refactored into a proper microservice architecture.
+This project was built a while back, with speed of implementation in mind.
+With more time and knowledge looking back (especially as I finish university and have done professional internships), this can and should be refactored into a proper microservice architecture, simply to decouple the intertwined components.
 For anyone viewing this project, while it is not actively maintained, I'd love to discuss ideas with you for my learning!

 * Ideally, APIs for favours, authentication and chats would be sitting behind an API gateway, and each service having its own deployment environment independent of a central monolithic structure dependent on Firebase so there is no single point of failure

 * The chats service should be built with WebSockets

 * Each service should have a well-defined structure, separating components into models, controllers, validators, middleware and configurations.